Anti cancer Therapy

 Phase Ib NMIBC Clinical Study

-With strong safety signals and a 67% Complete Response (“CR”) rate at 540 days; the Phase Ib NMIBC Clinical study (“Study I”) was successfully completed, meeting all three endpoints.
-To date, Study I demonstrates the best clinical results in a Phase Ib human study for NMIBC and is very encouraging to be used as a potential treatment for patients diagnosed with NMIBC.
+With strong safety signals and a 67% Complete Response (“CR”) rate at 540 days; the Phase Ib NMIBC Clinical study (“Study I”) was successfully completed, meeting primary (safety), secondary (pharmacokinetics) and tertiary (efficacy) objective at the therapeutic dose of the study drug.
+To date, Study I has demonstrated strong clinical results for NMIBC and is being explored in a Phase II NMIBC clinical study as a potential treatment for patients diagnosed with NMIBC.

-The Study I data further validates our understanding that even a single treatment of Theralase’s ACT is able to lead to CR at 540 days post treatment for patients presenting with Bacillus Calmete Guérin (“BCG”)-Unresponsive NMIBC.
-Albeit in a small patient group, 2/3 patients enrolled and treated in Study I, treated at the Therapeutic Dose, have demonstrated no tumour recurrence, progression or presence of NMIBC disease at the 540 day clinical and cystoscopy assessment.
+The Study I data further validates our understanding that even a single treatment of Theralase’s® ACT is able to lead to CR at 540 days post treatment for patients presenting with Bacillus Calmete Guérin (“BCG”)-Unresponsive NMIBC.
+2/3 patients enrolled and treated in Study I, treated at the therapeutic dose, have demonstrated no tumour recurrence, progression or presence of NMIBC disease at the 540 day assessment cystoscopy and urine cytology.

 Consequently, Theralase Technologies’ Anti-Cancer Therapy continues to be further evaluated in a pivotal Phase II NMIBC clinical study (“Study II”).